linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/14 Chapter 14.md

 While simple, in this example we see something peculiar about the HL model here.
 Note that in the last column (state 2) the bond prices are both greater than  $1 (1.0066 \text{ and } 1.0063)$ .
 This is peculiar because these are zero-coupon bonds whose prices must be strictly less than 1.
 Prices greater than 1 implies that interest rates are negative.
 In other words, for the one-year bond (maturity time 3), we must pay

-$1.0066 now and receive$ 1 in a year.
-And for the two-year bond, we must pay  $1.0063 and receive the principal$ 1 back in two years.
+\$1.0066 now and receive\$ 1 in a year.
+And for the two-year bond, we must pay  \$1.0063 and receive the principal\$ 1 back in two years.

 In an arbitrage-free world, this is impossible.
 One would rather keep cash than buying zero-coupon bonds and these bonds will find no buyers.
 Hence such prices are not realistic and do not exist in the real world.
 Unfortunately this is the assumption adopted by the HL model.
 The HL model adopt normally distributed interest rates, just like the Vasicek model and interest rates can reach negative values.